tahershaker/SUSE-Rancher-Prime-Guide/4-Upgrade-&-Rollback/SUSE-Rancher-Prime-Manager/1-Upgrade-SUSE-Rancher-Prime-Manager-Online/README.md

 First, **don’t skip minor versions**.
 It might sound like a time-saver to go directly from v2.9.x to v2.11.x, but that approach isn’t recommended — and in most cases, may cause issues.
 Instead, you’ll want to take the path in stages (ex: v2.9.x → v2.10.x → v2.11.x).
 This ensures each version has the chance to apply its changes and keeps your upgrade path fully supported.

+It’s also highly recommended to upgrade to the latest minor release within your current major version before moving to the next major release.
+And when you do move to the next major release, upgrade to its latest minor version as well.
+For example, if you’re currently on v2.8.6 and planning to upgrade to v2.10.1, your ideal upgrade path would look like this:
+- v2.8.6 → v2.8.13 (latest in the 2.8.x series)
+- v2.8.13 → v2.9.7 (latest in 2.9.x)
+- v2.9.7 → v2.10.1 (your target version)

 Second, always **avoid upgrading to or from pre-release or non-stable versions**.
 These pre-releases are intended for testing purposes, not production workloads.
 You can usually spot them by the -rc (release candidate) or -alpha tag in the version name.
 In contrast, a stable production-ready version would be something like `v2.10.0`.
 For example:
 - v2.10.0-rc4 is a pre-release — [check it here](https://github.com/rancher/rancher/releases/tag/v2.10.0-rc4)
 - v2.10.0-alpha12 is also a pre-release — [check it here](https://github.com/rancher/rancher/releases/tag/v2.10.0-alpha12)